 A chemokine is a type of cytokine, which is a protein secreted in the short term to regulate nearby cells.
 Chemokines can be described more specifically as chemotactic cytokines because they induce directed chemotaxis of certain cells that are in close proximity.
 Chemotaxis is the movement of cells in response to chemical signals.

-The number of the cysteine residue is determined in order of their appearance in the protein sequence of the chemokine.
+The number of cysteine residues is determined in order of their appearance in the protein sequence of the chemokine.
 A loop of around ten amino acids follows after the first two cysteine residues and is called the N-loop.
-A single-turn helix called a 310-helix follows the N-loop as well as three β-strands and a C-terminal α-helix.
-These are all connected by turns called the 30s, 40s and 50s loops.
+A single-turn helix called a 310-helix follows the N-loop, as well as three β-strands and a C-terminal α-helix.
+These are all connected by turns called the 30s, 40s, and 50s loops.
 The third and fourth cysteine residues lie in the 30s and 50s loops.

 Chemokines are grouped according to their amino acid composition and where the first two cysteine residues are located.
 The CC and CXC chemokines are the two largest subfamilies, with CXC found on chromosome 4 and CC found on chromosome 17.

 In the CXC subfamily, an amino acid separates the first two cysteine residues, whereas in the CC subfamily, the cysteines are adjacent.
 The CX3C chemokines contain three amino acids that separate the two cysteines and the C chemokines have just one cysteine in the N terminus.